Turbo Connection: Reasoning as Information Flow from Higher to Lower Layers: Introduction

 A growing area of research \citep{dehghani2019universaltransformers, geiping2025scalingtesttimecomputelatent, fan2025looped} focuses on performing additional computation in the depth dimension of a Transformer rather than along the token sequence dimension.
 This is achieved by recursively applying Transformer layers, which enables increased latent reasoning.
 In this approach, "thinking" occurs within the model's hidden states instead of being explicitly projected onto tokens, potentially allowing for more complex information processing.
 A key advantage of this approach is that it allows training on unlabeled pre-training data \citep{geiping2025scalingtesttimecomputelatent, zeng2025pretraininglanguagemodelsponder}.
 However, it still requires increased time and GPU costs during training, as well as longer inference times that scale proportionally with the number of recursion steps.
 These factors pose considerable scalability concerns for future development.

 Is enhancing reasoning solely a matter of increasing the total amount of computation?
 We argue that the answer is no. In this work, we aim to increase the effective depth—defined as the maximum length of the computational path available to process information—with negligible impact on total floating-point operations.
 In standard Transformers, information flows strictly from lower to higher layers.
 As a result, the maximum length of the computational path is always bounded by a fixed number (proportional to the depth of the model).
-Because the model's depth is fixed regardless of input length, this architecture imposes limitations on Transformer's computational power.
+Because the model's depth is fixed regardless of input length, this architecture imposes limitations on the Transformer's computational power.
 Aligning with this perspective, \citet{merrill-sabharwal-2023-parallelism} demonstrated that finite-depth Transformers are confined to the uniform \(TC^0\) complexity class, a class of problems solvable by constant-depth circuits, suggesting they may lack the expressive power required for inherently sequential problems. \citet{feng_reveal} also presents a viewpoint that CoT works by increasing the "effective depth" of Transformers as the outputs are repeatedly looped back to the input.

-Overcoming such constraint, we introduce a novel architecture featuring connections from higher layers back to lower layers.
+Overcoming this constraint, we introduce a novel architecture featuring connections from higher layers back to lower layers.
 Specifically, the hidden state from a higher layer of token \(t\) is fed into a lower layer processing token \(t+1\).
 This modification allows the effective reasoning depth to grow linearly with the sequence length, breaking the fixed-depth constraint of standard Transformers with only a marginal increase in total computation.
 We refer to our method as Turbo Connection (TurboConn).
 The $t \to t+1$ design is a deliberate choice that leverages the autoregressive nature of the Transformer decoder to avoid the circular dependencies that would arise from self-connections (e.g., $t \to t$), a point we discuss in detail in Section \ref{sec:method_our_approach}.
-The primary trade-off is the loss of full parallelism during training, as processing becomes sequential.
-Nevertheless, this has little impact on GPU memory usage or the speed of autoregressive decoding at inference time.
+The primary trade-off is the loss of full parallelism during training and the prefill stage of inference, as processing degenerates to group-sequential evaluations.
+Nevertheless, this has little impact on GPU memory usage or the speed of autoregressive generation.